mip-master/learning_mip/README.md

 such as [Pyomo](https://en.wikipedia.org/wiki/Pyomo),
 [Mip](https://pypi.org/project/mip/), and
 [PuLP](https://coin-or.github.io/pulp/), emerged.
 Gurobi, in particular, has put tremendous effort in making its optimization package easily accessible via [gurobipy]( https://www.gurobi.com/documentation/9.0/quickstart_mac/py_python_interface.html), the Gurobi-Python interface, along with comprehensive, well-structured documentation.
 CPLEX also took a similar path.

+Now, any data scientist (and other analytics professionals) can much more easily leverage
+MIP technology
-Now, any data scientist can easily leverage MIP technology for solving all sort of combinatorial problems.
+for solving all sort of combinatorial problems.
 However, the myth that optimization is only for Operation Researchers still remains around.